Learn languages naturally with fresh, real content!

 Explore By Region

-The Lakers honored Pat Riley with a statue for his role in building their 1980s championship dynasty.
+The Lakers honored Pat Riley with a statue for his role in building their 1980s dynasty.

-The Los Angeles Lakers unveiled a bronze statue of former coach Pat Riley outside Crypto.com Arena, honoring his role in building the 1980s "Showtime" dynasty.
+The Los Angeles Lakers unveiled a bronze statue of former coach Pat Riley outside Crypto.com Arena, honoring his pivotal role in building the team’s 1980s "Showtime" dynasty.

-Riley, who coached the team from 1981 to 1990, led them to four NBA championships, seven Finals appearances, and a .733 winning percentage, the best in franchise history.
+Riley, who coached the Lakers from 1981 to 1990, led them to four NBA championships, seven Finals appearances, and a .733 winning percentage, the best in franchise history.

-The nearly 8-foot statue depicts him in a signature Armani suit, fist raised—a gesture symbolizing his directive to "Get the ball to the Big Fella," referencing Kareem Abdul-Jabbar.
+The nearly 8-foot statue depicts him in a signature Armani suit, fist raised—a gesture symbolizing his "Get the ball to the Big Fella" strategy.

-Now 80 and serving as president of the Miami Heat, Riley also won a title there and played on the Lakers’ 1972 championship team.
+Now 80 and serving as president of the Miami Heat, Riley also won a title as a player with the 1972 Lakers and built "Heat Culture" on discipline and toughness.

-Los Lakers honraron a Pat Riley con una estatua por su papel en la construcción de su dinastía de campeonatos en la década de 1980.
+Los Lakers honraron a Pat Riley con una estatua por su papel en la construcción de su dinastía de la década de 1980.